why-shashank/EmailValidatorROR/README.md

 ![‘screenshot of admin bulk validation’](readmeimages/bulkval.PNG)

 <b>Note : </b> Also I have uploaded this sample csv file in <b>readmeimages</b> folder in the repository to give clear picture of file format.
 Name of the file is <b>test.csv</b> .
-Also, for the admin access, you can create new admin as option exists there currently or you can use one already created by me : [ username = 'admin' and password = 'admin'] if you are using the heroku deployed app using the given link.
-If you are going to use it in your local machine (steps described in the next part), then there won't be any existing records.
-You will need to create new credentials only.

 <b>Part two : </b>
 <b>How to use this tool on your local machine.</b>